vulnman/vulnman/ReadMe.md

 # Vulnman

-Vulnman is a vulnerability and pentesting management web application written in Python using the powerful django framework.
+Vulnman is an open source pentest management application written in Python using the powerful Django framework.

+It aims to have a central place to manage vulnerabilities and other penetration assets.
+The report generation should be as simple as possible to allow the analyst to focus on finding bugs.

 **This project is in an early stage!
-You may not want to use it at the moment!**
+There are most likely stuff that just does not work!**

-**There may be breaking changes in the database layout!**
+**There may be breaking changes in the database layout, do not use this project for any production data that you do not want to loose!**

 ## Features